modular/modular/KGEN/docs/public/programming-manual.md

 compiler would invoke the copy constructor from s1, then destroy the old `s1` instance.
 This is logically correct but introduces extra runtime overhead.

-Mojo destroys values eagerly, which allows it to use frequently transform copy+destroy pairs into a move operation, which can lead to much better performance than C++ without requiring the need for pervasive micro-management of `std::move`.
+Mojo destroys values eagerly, which allows it to transform copy+destroy pairs into single move operations, which can lead to much better performance than C++ without requiring the need for pervasive micromanagement of `std::move`.

 ### Trivial types